apache/flink/docs/dev/table/sql/queries.md

 <div class="codetabs" data-hide-tabs="1" markdown="1">
 <div data-lang="java/scala" markdown="1">

-SELECT statements and VALUES statements are specified with the `sqlQuery()` method of the `TableEnvironment`.
+`SELECT` statements and `VALUES` statements are specified with the `sqlQuery()` method of the `TableEnvironment`.
 The method returns the result of the SELECT statement (or the VALUES statements) as a `Table`.
-A `Table` can be used in [subsequent SQL and Table API queries]({% link dev/table/common.md %}#mixing-table-api-and-sql), be [converted into a DataSet or DataStream]({% link dev/table/common.md %}#integration-with-datastream-and-dataset-api), or [written to a TableSink]({% link dev/table/common.md %}#emit-a-table).
+A `Table` can be used in [subsequent SQL and Table API queries]({% link dev/table/common.md %}#mixing-table-api-and-sql), be [converted into a DataStream]({% link dev/table/common.md %}#integration-with-datastream), or [written to a TableSink]({% link dev/table/common.md %}#emit-a-table).
 SQL and Table API queries can be seamlessly mixed and are holistically optimized and translated into a single program.

 In order to access a table in a SQL query, it must be [registered in the TableEnvironment]({% link dev/table/common.md %}#register-tables-in-the-catalog).
-A table can be registered from a [TableSource]({% link dev/table/common.md %}#register-a-tablesource), [Table]({% link dev/table/common.md %}#register-a-table), [CREATE TABLE statement](#create-table), [DataStream, or DataSet]({% link dev/table/common.md %}#register-a-datastream-or-dataset-as-table).
+A table can be registered from a [TableSource]({% link dev/table/common.md %}#register-a-tablesource), [Table]({% link dev/table/common.md %}#register-a-table), [CREATE TABLE statement](#create-table), [DataStream]({% link dev/table/common.md %}#register-a-datastream).
 Alternatively, users can also [register catalogs in a TableEnvironment]({% link dev/table/catalogs.md %}) to specify the location of the data sources.

 For convenience, `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
 So, `Table` objects can be directly inlined into SQL queries as shown in the examples below.

 **Note:** Queries that include unsupported SQL features cause a `TableException`.
 The supported features of SQL on batch and streaming tables are listed in the following sections.

 </div>